DeDop/dedop-conda/README.md

 # dedop-conda
-Conda recipe for the DeDop package
+Conda recipe for the DeDop package contained in https://github.com/DeDop/dedop